MPIDR/GWDG-HPC/Readme.md

 -------------------------------
 ```

-Once the file has been created, we will submit the job to the `mpi` quede using the `bsub` command:
+Once the file has been created, we submit the job to the `XX` quede using the `bsub` command:

 ``` r
 > bsub < job_script.sh